Medical paternalism: Relationship with euthanasia

 In many cases, particularly countries in which voluntary euthanasia is illegal, physicians must exercise medical paternalism by not respecting patients' wishes to die.
 There are contrasting views on whether this constitutes weak or strong paternalism.
 One argument is that weak paternalism allows the physician to stay completely hands-off.
 If the patient is in a sound state of mind and the doctor can reasonably guess what they desire, so there is no need for further action.
 They do not need to keep the patient alive, nor do they need to allow the patient to die.
 In this sense, one could argue that weak medical paternalism has no contradictions with allowing a patient to undergo voluntary euthanasia.

 The relationship between strong medical paternalism and euthanasia is slightly more complicated.
 There are questions of a philosophical nature that must be addressed.
 For example, a strong paternalist would have to determine whether it is always objectively bad for a human to die, even if that human could prove that it was their desire to do so.
 In these cases, a physician may defer to morality or religion in order to make a decision.
 They would perhaps present the argument that even if a person wished to die, it would be an irrational desire and they should not indulge it.
 However, in the absence of these factors, it is possible for strong paternalism to be compatible with voluntary euthanasia.
 This would require the patient to make it clear that he or she would not be losing anything of value to them by dying, i.e. fundamentally disconnecting life from goodness.
 For example, if a patient learns that he or she would be in constant pain for the rest of his or her life, it is not irrational to honor their wishes to die.
-In these cases, some argue, even a strong paternalism does not justify prolonging the patient's life, because the physicians actions would not truly be for the patient's own good.
+In these cases, some argue, even a strong paternalism does not justify prolonging the patient's life, because the physician's actions would not truly be for the patient's own good.